MadStudioRoblox/ReplicaService/docs/api.md

 When a replica reference is received through `.NewReplicaSignal` or `.ReplicaOfClassCreated()`, ReplicaController provides these guarantees:

--   Whenever any replica is received client-side, all children of that replica at the moment of replication (Parent set in `replica_params` or [:ReplicateFor()](#replicareplicatefor)) will be accessible on the client-side!
+-   Whenever any replica is received client-side, all descendants (all children & children of children) of that replica at the moment of replication (Parent set in `replica_params` or [:ReplicateFor()](#replicareplicatefor)) will be accessible on the client-side!
 -   When the client receives first data or receives selective replication of a top level replica, `.NewReplicaSignal` and `.ReplicaOfClassCreated()` will be fired for all replicas in the order they were created server-side from earliest to latest ([Replica.Id](#replicaid)